erichVK5/erichVK5-suzy-Q-cable-v1/README.md

 ![assembled unit plugged in and connected to a Type A USB socket](images/assembled_unit_in_use.jpg)

-On the ideapad running Lububntu 20.04, a terminal shows the results of the SuzyQ board being plugged in when the dmesg command is run, and also querying available ttyUSB devices after insertion of the board comfirms that new ttyUSB devices are present, and importantly, ttyUSB0 is available to connect to for closed debugging:
+On the ideapad running Lubuntu 20.04, a terminal shows the results of the SuzyQ board being plugged in when the dmesg command is run, and also subsequent querying of available ttyUSB devices after insertion of the board comfirms that new ttyUSB devices are present, and importantly, ttyUSB0 is available to connect to for closed debugging:

 ![terminal showing dmesg output when plugged in](images/dmesg.png)

 The ttyUSB0 device can be connected to under linux with a serial terminal such as minicom, which will need configuring to use ttyUSB0 for serial IO.
-The user account, if running linux, will also need to be a member of dialout to access this port.
+The user account, if running GNU/linux or similar, will also need to be a member of dialout to access this port.

 Once connected to ttyUSB0, a HELP command can be issued: